An Overview Of Depression: Definition, Psychology & Treatments

 The Psychology Of Depression

-The American Psychiatric Association explains the extent to which depression drains people who are going through it.
-Unlike sadness and grief, depression takes so much of a human being's essence and parts of themselves.
+The American Psychiatric Association explains the extent to which depression impacts people.
+Unlike sadness and grief, depression is deeper and longer and not necessarily situationally based.
 This is why people tend to withdraw from others, behave in manners which are abnormal from their usual personalities, and even lose interest in life.
 It's not uncommon for people who are experiencing sadness or grief to claim that they are feeling depressed.
-In the majority of cases, this is not the case.
-Now, ongoing sadness and grief which is not managed can turn into depression.
-However, depression itself is an entirely different entity from sadness or grief.
+In the majority of cases, this is not clinically accurate.
+However, ongoing sadness and grief which is not managed can turn into depression.

-It's already been established that depression cannot simply be shaken off.
-Still, certain people question the clinical legitimacy of depression and how it impacts people around the board.
+Some people question the clinical legitimacy of depression and how it impacts people around the world.
 At this point, there is research across the board, which affirms the seriousness of depression and it's emotional, physical, and psychological impacts.
 Understanding mental health matters because it impacts how society views and treats people who are working to overcome depression and other psychological issues.

 Treatment Options For Depression

-Depression is a very serious mental health issue, but the one silver lining here comes in the form of treatment.
-With the proper assistance and guidance, depression is very treatable, and it's something which people can come back.
-Depression does not have to mean the end of an individual's story.
+Depression is a very serious mental health issue, but with the proper assistance and guidance, depression is very treatable.
+Depression does not mean the end of an individual's story.
 As a matter of fact, many people have experienced depression, gotten the necessary treatment, and come back stronger than ever.
 There is always hope and room for rehabilitation and improvement.

-At this time, psychotherapy is one of the leading treatment options for depression, as noted by the American Psychological Association.
-This manner of treatment is so effective because it involves the depressed individual working with a therapist who can get to know them, learn about their depression, and potential underlying factors.
-Once these things have been established, the psychotherapist can then begin helping their patient develop strategies, action plans, and techniques to overcome depression.
-Psychotherapy is very effective, but it is not an overnight strategy.
-Some people spend weeks, months, or even years in therapy and that's OK.
-Overcoming depression is not a race or a contest.
+Psychotherapy is one of the leading treatment options for depression, as noted by the American Psychological Association.
+This manner of treatment is effective because it involves an individual working with a therapist who can get to know them, learn about their depression, and potential underlying factors.
+Once these things have been established, the psychotherapist can then begin helping their patient develop strategies, action plans, and techniques to overcome the disorder.

-When going through the process of psychotherapy, it's very critical for patients to remain open and receptive to feedback.
+When going through the process of psychotherapy, it's important for patients to remain open and receptive to feedback.
 Sometimes, the therapist may make statements or ask questions which are unexpected or surprising.
-This is OK; generally, statements and questions happen for the therapist to better understand the patient or provoke new thoughts and ideas.
-In other cases, certain patients may feel hesitant to fully open up to therapists.
-This is understandable; however, there has to be trust for the therapist to successfully do their job and help the patient to heal.
+Many times, therapists want to provoke new thoughts and ideas.
+A certain level of trust is important to the therapeutic process.
+It is the job of the therapist to establish a safe environment where everyone is free to be honest.

 Individuals who are going through depression may also be prescribed medication.
 The specific medication which is prescribed can vary from person to person.
-Sometimes, medication is prescribed in addition to psychotherapy, whereas in other cases, medication alone is sufficient for someone who is working to recover from depression.
 Whenever medication is involved, especially for treating depression, it is paramount that only a licensed doctor prescribes this medication.
 Under no circumstances should someone who is not a licensed doctor administer medicine to someone who is going through depression.
 This has the potential to exacerbate depression and any ongoing symptoms.

 Knowing That You Are Not Alone